-The closing section of Taipei’s long distance path leads you up into the tea-growing hills of Muzha.
+Section seven of Taipei’s long-distance path leads you up into the tea-growing hills of Muzha.
 There’s a waterfall, one of Taiwan’s top 100 religious sites, (Chihnan Temple), and the opportunity to take a rest stop in one of Maokong’s famous tea houses.

 DIFFICULTY (REGULAR TAIWAN HIKER): 2/10- the number of steps won’t be everybody’s cup of tea, but it was really nothing challenging, my legs didn’t even hurt the next day.
 There is an added difficulty point though for how easy (or not) it is to follow this trail.
 The signposts are not quite clear enough in a couple of places.

 DIFFICULTY (NEW HIKER): 6/10 – this amount of steps will be tough but doable if you have a reasonable fitness level.
 And there are loads of places to rest, split the trail and get supplies.

 TOTAL ASCENT: The trail climbs about 600m to a high point of just over 300m above sea level.

 SIGNAGE: OK, but could be clearer in a few places.